viragoboy/Phone-Contacts-Service/README.md

 ```

 ### Problems encountered
-When I created a new contact I had a recursion problem which I solved by including @JsonIgnore in my Contact model.
+When I created a new contact I had a recursion problem which I solved by including @JsonIgnore in my Contact model: https://www.baeldung.com/jackson-bidirectional-relationships-and-infinite-recursion
-[I'm an inline-style link] https://www.baeldung.com/jackson-bidirectional-relationships-and-infinite-recursion

 When I tried to delete an address the database wasn't allowing me to do it.
-I solved it by including orphanRemoval = true in my Contact model.
+I solved it by including orphanRemoval = true in my Contact model:
-[I'm an inline-style link] https://stackoverflow.com/questions/4329577/how-does-jpa-orphanremoval-true-differ-from-the-on-delete-cascade-dml-clause
+[I'm an inline-style link] (https://stackoverflow.com/questions/4329577/how-does-jpa-orphanremoval-true-differ-from-the-on-delete-cascade-dml-clause)

 The database wasn't allowing me to delete a contact that still has at least one phone number in it.
 First I tried this: https://stackoverflow.com/questions/6189928/manytoone-jpa-association-and-cascade-not-sure-what-happens-if-i-delete-an-o
 which didn't work, so in Contact Service inside the deleteContact method I'm iterating inside the phone list and deleting the phone(s) it contains to then delete the contact.